Table of Contents[Hide][Show]

 - Ecola State Park—Captain Clark and Sacagawea trekked to this area.

-Though I could spend weeks exploring the Oregon coast, I change gears to get to our next destination, Oregon Caves National Monument in southern Oregon.
-Leaving the scenic U.S. 101, I merge on Interstate 5, the north-south corridor of Oregon.
+Though I could spend weeks exploring the Oregon coast, I changed gears to get to our next destination, Oregon Caves National Monument in southern Oregon, just north of California.

 Oregon Caves National Monument